Kynaria

-Kynaria cynara is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Flabellinidae.
+Kynaria cynara is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Flabellinopsidae.
+It is the only species in the genus Kynaria.

 Distribution

 This species was described from the Gulf of California.
 It was redescribed from further material from the Pacific coast of Mexico.
 It has been reported as far south as Peru.

 Description

 The description of Flabellina fogata includes a table comparing similar species from Mexico.